Brewtarget/brewtarget/dev-doc/database.markdown

 This led, as it always does, to me reading the code and thinking "We did what?!"
 The import from XML code was a mess.
 In particular, there are a number of enumerated types (like Hop::USE) that are a little suspect in XML.
 In the original code, if we couldn't translate the received USE into one of our enumerated USES, we would find the most similar hop and just use that.
 I found that really bad.
 So I fixed all that code.
 Now, we import it anyway but warn the user to check what we imported.

+## Inventory
+I have also modified how the inventory system works.
+The previous design was (imho) overly complex.
+In essence, we have a many-to-one relationship between ingredients and inventory.
+The initial implementation required 3 distinct queries to get the inventory amount for any ingredient, and it was called A LOT.
+In order to reduce the number of calls, I reworked this.
+Now, each ingredient which can have inventory has an `inventory_id` field that points to the correct row in the appropriate inventory table.
+The migration code is awful and I would recommend not looking at it too closely.

+This helped reduce the number of round trips but I still had to query the database for the inventory amounts on every display.

+### Caching and signals
+Caching the inventory amount presented an unusual challenge.
+Editing the inventory amount only happens on the parent item, but each child has to display the new amount.
+To get this done, I added a new signal to Database -- `changeInventory`.
+When the inventory is set, this signal is raised using the `Database::DBTable` type, the inventory id of the row modified and the new amount.

+Every table model catches the signal, makes sure the DBTable type is of interest, and then determines if that inventory id is being used by anything in its list.
+If it is, `cacheOnly` is set true, the cached amount in inventory is updated, `cacheOnly` is set back to false and the model generates the necessary signals to get the tables redrawn.
+It is, perhaps, a little complex but works.

+I am considered redoing the signals a little.
+I can probably reduce the signalling noise if I use a different signal per ingredient -- eg, `hopInventoryChanged`.
+That would be a lot of work, and I haven't quite talked myself into it yet.

 # How TO
 This is more interesting to more people.
 This is my basic idea on how to add either a new column to a table or a new table to the database.